-More Rocks Fall: On Friday January 27th, just five nights after the first rock fell, the same sound woke up the Biehl’s eight year-old daughter.
+More Rocks Fall: On Friday January 27th, just one week and five nights after the first rock fell, the same sound woke up the Biehl’s eight year-old daughter.
 They rushed away from the bedrooms by the cliff to the safety of the living room.
 Three of the children, the Ambler boys, were with their father in Modesto for the weekend.
 Despite challenging court matters involving recalculating child support, I called my ex-husband barely able to choke out the words to describe the fear I felt living near the unstable cliff.
 The divorce was six years ago and my ex-husband and I never hesitate to do what is best for the children.
 The room where the boys sleep is set further into the center of the house away from the cliff but even their grandfather, a general contractor, did not feel he wanted or had the experience to evaluate the hillside.
 The boys would just have to stay at a hotel until it was deemed safe to return by experts.

 At first light, to the Biehl’s surprise, the sound they heard in the dark was a collection of stepping stone sized rocks that fell at the back of the garage.